-You can find scholarship financial aid for studying Accounting by using a scholarship search engine like Scholarships That Work, which has 32 Accounting scholarships with an average award amount of $4,700.
-You can also find scholarships to pursue Accounting by inquiring with organizations that offer Business & Economics scholarships, like the Community Foundation of Noble County, the National Association of Black Accountants, the Central Indiana Community Foundation, or the Henry County Community Foundation.
+You can find scholarship financial aid for studying Accounting by using a scholarship search engine like Scholarships That Work, which has 32 Accounting scholarships with an average award amount of $4,640.
+You can also find scholarships to pursue Accounting by inquiring with organizations that offer Business & Economics scholarships, like the International Bridge, Tunnel and Turnpike Association Foundation, the Greater Kansas City Community Foundation, the Risk Management Association Foundation Scholarship Program, or the American Institute of Certified Public Accountants.

 To apply for scholarships in Accounting, you will need to fill out the scholarship application form on the scholarship page.
 For two of these scholarships, you will need to submit an essay.
-Several Accounting scholarships require a resume, and two awards require letters of recommendation.
-The GPA requirements for Accounting scholarships vary between a 2.5 and 3.5 minimum GPA.
+Several Accounting scholarships require a resume, and one award require letters of recommendation.
+The GPA requirements for Accounting scholarships vary between a 2.5 and 3.8 minimum GPA.

 Yes, there are two scholarships specifically for minority students who want to pursue Accounting or Business & Economics.
-Applicants who identify as Black or Minority are eligible for these scholarships, like the National Association of Black Accountants National Scholarship Program and the Edward and Beverly Zimmerman Memorial Scholarship Fund.
+Applicants who identify as Black or Minority are eligible for these scholarships, like the Jenese Lynn Krysa Scholarship Fund and the IBTTA Foundation Scholarship Program.

 All students who plan on studying or majoring in Accounting are eligible to apply for the scholarships on this page.
 Other eligibility requirements for Accounting scholarships may vary, so be sure to read the scholarship listing carefully.
 Two scholarships for Accounting majors are specifically open to applicants who identify as Black or Minority students.
-Of these scholarships, two require community service participation.
-Plus, one scholarship for studying Accounting require extracurricular involvement.
+Of these scholarships, one require community service participation.
+Plus, two scholarships for studying Accounting require extracurricular involvement.
 Also, there are one Accounting scholarships specifically for applicants who identify as women or female.
+Non-traditional students, such as adult learners, can apply for one Accounting scholarships specifically open to non-traditional applicants.

 Scholarships by Major